prathamVaidya/supercode-tinymce-plugin/README.md

 ## Support

-For any questions, issues, or support requests related to Supercode, please [contact us](mailto:hi@prathamvaidya.in).
+For any questions, issues, or support requests related to Supercode, please feel free to [contact me](mailto:hi@prathamvaidya.in).
 I'll be happy to help!

+## Special Thanks

+Took some inspiration from this [Advanced Source Code Editor plugin](https://github.com/melquibrito/source-code-editor-tinymce-plugin) made by [@melquibrito](https://github.com/melquibrito).

 ---
 **Supercode** - Enhanced Source Code Editor for TinyMCE